lionkor/lionkor/README.md

 ### Collaboration

 I'm always happy to contribute time and effort into any project that is looking for a C++ engineer.
+Contact me via [email](mailto:development@kortlepel.com) if you are interested in a partnership.